SpectraL519/pypformat/README.md

 > [!IMPORTANT]
 > The minimum (tested) python version required to use the `PyPformat` package is **3.9**.

+> [!NOTE]
+> While the `PyPformat` package is already quite versatile and customizable, its development is ongoing.
+A detailed list of the planned features/improvements can be found in the [PyPformat - TODO](/docs/todo.md) document.

 <br />
 <br />